The Divinity School’s International Ministry Study Grant program offers MDiv students the opportunity to study ministry in another cultural context.

 Through this program, we hope to enlarge our students’ awareness of lived faith in its global variety and vitality, to challenge their theological and practical knowledge by exposing them to other theological methods and models of ministry, and to tune their ability to read any context—including the more ones in which they might ultimately be called to minister—deeply, faithfully, and creatively.
 Past projects have included the study of reconciliation in Bosnia, and biblical interpretation in South Africa.

-This grant, funded by the Baptist Theological Union, sends students abroad each summer to study, including in the following projects in the summers of 2012 and 2013:
+This grant, funded by the Baptist Theological Union, sends students abroad each summer to study.

 Out of Nicaragua’s ecclesial base community movement of the 1970s and 80s came a flourishing of non-government agencies committed to human rights work.
 The CANTERA Communication and Popular Education Center and the Antonio Valdivieso Ecumenical Center both arose during the revolutionary era, and consider themselves part of the tradition of liberation theology and the popular pedagogy of Paulo Freire.
 For ten weeks, I worked with these two non-profits, accompanying their gender justice workshops.
 Building off their Freirean/liberationist roots, both centers use play as a means of affirming the intrinsic value of pleasure and for envisioning new ways of being in community.
 Games provided opportunities to imagine and create relationships based in mutual love and the affirmation of human dignity.
 Within the popular workshops, play became a means of living out liberation theology’s mandate to create the kingdom of God on earth.